 # systemctl start zabbix-server zabbix-agent # systemctl enable zabbix-server zabbix-agent

-# systemctl start zabbix-server
+# systemctl status zabbix-server

-16. Also, ensure that the zabbix agent process is up and running by checking its status as shown.
-Remember the agent you have started is running on and monitoring the localhost.
+16. Also, ensure that the Zabbix agent process is up and running by checking its status as shown.
+Remember the agent you have started is running on and monitoring the local host.
 If you want to monitor remote servers, install and configure agents on them (refer to related articles at the end of the guide).